-Rosie O’Donnell Calls Trump, ‘Mentally Unstable’ , Tells Americans They Have Three Weeks To Stop Him [Video]
+Rosie O’Donnell Calls Trump ‘Mentally Unstable,’ Tells Americans They Have Three Weeks To Stop Him [Video]

 According to the Daily Mail, the 54-year-old also shared a link to a CNN article on Twitter.
-The article that the comedian shared was written by Harry Hurt III, author of Lost Tycoon: The Many Lives of Donald J. Trump.
-The writer had revealed that he was walked out of the Trump International Golf Club, Friday in West Palm Beach after he introduced himself to Mr. Trump at the practice range.
-Hurt called the president-elect’s behavior “inappropriate” adding that he received a “tongue lashing from the future president,” on Saturday.
+The article that the comedian shared was written by Harry Hurt III, the author of Lost Tycoon: The Many Lives of Donald J. Trump.
+The writer had revealed that he was walked out of the Trump International Golf Club on Friday in West Palm Beach after he introduced himself to Mr. Trump at the practice range.
+Hurt called the president-elect’s behavior “inappropriate,” adding that he received a “tongue lashing from the future president” on Saturday.

-Hurt’s bombshell book was written 23 years-ago.
+Hurt’s bombshell book was written 23 years ago.
 The publishing company, W.W.
-Norton, Starling, Lawrence had called the contentious book “too dangerous” to reprint.
-Hurt had wanted to reprint the book when Trump won the Republican Party nomination for president.
+Norton, Starling, Lawrence, called the contentious book “too dangerous” to reprint.
+Hurt wanted to reprint the book when Trump won the Republican Party nomination for president.
 He said the lawyer of the publishing house had called it too much of a risk.

 Rosie O’Donnell: Trump is ‘mentally unstable’ https://t.co/DyORVpMnwE pic.twitter.com/M7lgts8aeL